gromacs/gromacs/docs/user-guide/mdp-options.rst

    groups for constant acceleration (*e.g.* ``Protein Sol``) all atoms in groups Protein and Sol will experience constant acceleration as specified in the :mdp:`accelerate` line.
-Note that the kinetic energy of the center of mass of accelarated groups contributes to the kinetic energy and temperature of the system.
+Note that the kinetic energy of the center of mass of accelerated groups contributes to the kinetic energy and temperature of the system.
 If this is not desired, make each accelerate group also a separate temperature coupling group.